-As with the previous video, I was anxious to see Cheri paint the animals she loves so as to see her style and impressionistic interpretation and to witness how she turns what seems to be pretty common subjects into works of art, and I was not disappointed.
-In this last of the 3 videos we were privileged to film of her, she choose to paint the subject using, primarily, bristle brushes to demonstrate her impressionistic techniques.
+See Cheri paint the animals she loves to see her style and impressionistic interpretation.
+And to witness how she turns what seems to be pretty common subjects into works of art.

 This is an excellent demonstration of not only interpreting the subject in an impressionistic style, but her skill in using large bristle brushes to do the majority of the painting.